jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-20-building-the-policy-learning-machine.md

     $$ \rightarrow P(Equity) = 68\% $$

 **GraphRAG (The Interface):**
 Retrieval-Augmented Generation that "reads" the graph to answer natural language questions.
-It prevents hallucination by grounding answers in specific nodes (e.g., "Baraga County's Gini coefficient is 0.45").
+It prevents hallucination by grounding answers in specific nodes (e.g., "Mackinac County's Gini coefficient is 0.45").

 ### Layer 3: The Human Interface (The "Action")
 **For Policymakers:** A "What-If" Simulator.